ztomasze/sdnd/Characters/Equipment/weapons.md

 **Special notes:**

 - **Garrote:** You can initiate a grapple using DEX.
 When you grapple a target with a garrote, they cannot speak or breathe and they take 1d4 damage at the end of each of their turns if they remain grappled.
-- **Shotgun:** Can fire both shots at once to gain advantage on the attack.
+- **Shotgun:** You can fire both shots at once to gain advantage on the attack.

 **Firearm ammo.** When using firearms, you still need a "quiver" to carry your ammo.
 This takes the form of "a horn of powder and a bag of shot" for flintlock weapons and "a gun belt" with bullets in leather loops for more modern firearms.